 The ceremony ended just in time for golden hour, so Malin and Jack took advantage by taking portraits on the beach.
 Malin also posed with her son, Sebastian.

-For the reception, Malin and Jack rented out a section of the hotel to make the celebration "feel even more special and intimate."
-There, tables were set up in a U-formation and topped with tall taper candles, etched vintage glassware, and bud vases of purple blooms and pampas grass.
+For the reception, Malin and Jack rented out a section of the hotel and set up tables in a U-formation, creating an “intimate, magical” setting for the open-air dinner.
+Each was topped with tall taper candles, etched vintage glassware, and bud vases of purple blooms and pampas grass.

 "We just wanted a great party so the idea was to keep it casual, chill, and fun," Malin says.
-To create that vibe, the menu of Mexican-style seafood was served family-style at intimate, candle-lit tables.
+To create that vibe, the menu of ceviche bandera and grilled octopus was served family-style.

 Both the bride and groom gave heartfelt speeches during dinner.

-Michelle Monaghan, Peter White, and Rob Thomas enjoyed the casual dinner atmosphere that the couple strived to create.
+Michelle Monaghan, Peter White, and Rob Thomas enjoyed the casual dinner atmosphere.

 Wedding Venue: Papaya Playa Project || Wedding Planner: Andrea Freeman Events || Bride's Dress: Cushnie || Hair & Makeup: Maranda Widlund || Groom's Attire: Paul Smith, John Varvatos || Floral Design: Maria Limon || Rentals: Archive Rentals || Stationery: Minted || Catering: Ginger Hotel Tulum || Spirits: Bodvar Rose, Viva XXXII Tequila || Welcome Bags: Gracious Goodies, Chocolates KaoKao, W&P Design || Photography: MemoryBox Photography